First, we need to make something clear. So clear that you don’t miss it.

 Don’t worry.
 I’m going to explain it all in this post and why you should still be blogging.

-Yes, blogging is dead, but you should still be blogging.
+Yes, blogging is dead, but you should still be blogging because the OTHER type of blogging is far from dead.

 Strange, right?
 Let’s figure it out.